-Graduate students are considered to be full-time students at the College when enrolled in at least 9 credit hours per semester.
-With permission from the appropriate Program Coordinator and Division Chair, a graduate student may enroll in an overload of up to 15 credit hours per semester.
+Graduate students are considered to be full-time students at the College when enrolled in at least 9 credit hours per traditional 16-week semester or 3 credit hours per 6-week course period.
+With permission from the appropriate Program Coordinator and Division Chair, a graduate student may enroll in an overload.